NaoiseGaffney/ElderCareSupreme/README.md

 A special thank you for all team members for their hard work, understanding and friendship shown during the process of creating this site.

-In a additon a big thank you to all of our family and friends for their understanding and support shown.
+Also, a big thank you to all of our family and friends for their understanding and support shown.